-One of the Early Learning goals within the area of Physical Development states: 'Children manage their own basic hygiene and personal needs successfully, including dressing and going to the toilet independently.'
+One of the Early Learning goals within the area of Personal, Social and Emotional Development states: 'manage their own basic hygiene and personal needs, including dressing, going to the toilet and understanding the importance of healthy food choices.'
 The school therefore sees the development in this area as part of the overall EYFS curriculum.
 It is important however that this is achieved in partnership with parents and that both work collaboratively and consistently to help children develop independence as soon as possible.
 Personal independence also is valued as part of each child's essential curriculum throughout the school.
 We are committed to providing an opportunity to develop age/stage appropriate skills and help increase all children's independence and self-esteem.